TobiasPleyer/blog/posts/2019-04-21-external-code-inclusion-with-hakyll.markdown

 transformation function we are done.

-Conveniently we do not have to work too hard to write such a function, because the Pandoc class is an isntance of the [Walkable](https://hackage.haskell.org/package/pandoc-types-1.19/docs/Text-Pandoc-Walk.html#t:Walkable) type class, which exposes the `walk` function.
+Conveniently we do not have to work too hard to write such a function, because the Pandoc class is an instance of the [Walkable](https://hackage.haskell.org/package/pandoc-types-1.19/docs/Text-Pandoc-Walk.html#t:Walkable) type class, which exposes the `walk` function.
 The `walk` function takes a per `Block` element transformation function and applies it over the complete AST of